 Playfully – as a classical card game or top trumps – it presents not only the favorite objects and collection highlights of the museum, but also conveys important aspects of the collection procedure: from purchase, storage and handling to insurance and documentation.

-This publication presents all the award-winning products from fields including production, medicine, bath-rooms, kitchens, interiors, ambience, lifestyle, lighting, communication, optics, sport, outdoors, public design, architecture and transport are presented and described.
+Pioneering and exceptional design trends are at the heart of Focus Open 2017.
+Companies and professional designers from around the world were invited to participate.
+The publication presents all the award-winning products that persuaded the jury with their exceptional design quality.
+Award-winners from the fields of e.g. production, medicine, bathrooms, kitchens, interiors, lifestyle, lighting, media, optics, sport, outdoor, public design, architecture and transport are presented and described.

 Product innovations and design trendsProduct innovations and current design trends are the focal point of »Focus Open 2016«.
 The publication presents all the award-winning products that impressed the jury with their exceptional design.
 It shows and describes, amongst others, winners from the areas of production, medicine, bathrooms, kitchens, interiors, ambience, lifestyle, lighting, media, optics, sports, outdoors, public design, architecture, transport and infrastructure.The results of the »Mia Seeger Prize« are also published.
 The prize is awarded to up-and-coming designers who have developed products that have more than just one use.